Reflexive dg categories in algebra and topology: Fukaya categories and graded gentle algebras

 \begin{prop}[{\cite[Appendix C, Step 6]{OpperPlamondonSchroll}}] Let $\Gamma \subseteq \Sigma$ be a full formal graded arc system and $\Gamma^! \subseteq \Sigma$ its dual equipped with any grading.
 Let further $\cT \subseteq \cD\big(\cF(\Gamma^!)\big)$ denote the thick subcategory associated to the augmentation of ${\cF(\Gamma)}^!$, that is, $\cT \simeq \per({\cF(\Gamma)}^{!!})$.
 Then there exists an essentially surjective exact functor

 which is an equivalence if and only if $\Sigma$ contains no fully marked components with vanishing winding number.
-Moreover, this is the case if and only if $\cF(\Gamma)$ is derived complete. \end{prop} In fact, as shown in \cite{OpperPlamondonSchroll}, the functor in the previous proposition is equivalent to the derived completion functor $\per(\cF(\Gamma)) \rightarrow \per(\cF(\Gamma)^{!!})$.
+Moreover, this is the case if and only if $\cF(\Gamma)$ is derived complete. \end{prop}